dr00-eth/StreamBotAPI/README.md

 # StreamBotAPI
-StreamBotAPI is a Python package that provides a simple Flask-based API for interacting with the StreamBot chatbot from OpenAI.
+StreamBotAPI is a Python package that provides a simple Flask-based API for interacting with the StreamBot which is a wrapper of OpenAI's ChatGPT.

 ## Installation
 StreamBotAPI can be installed using pip: